basisjs/basisjs-tools-instrumenter/README.md

 //# sourceMappingURL=data:application/json;charset=utf-8;base64,eyJ2ZXJzaW9uIjozLCJzZWN0aW9ucyI6…AxLFxuICBiYXI6IGZ1bmN0aW9uKCl7XG4gICAgcmV0dXJuIDEyMztcbiAgfVxufTsiXX19XX0=
 ```

-As you can see, some expressions was wrapped by function `$devinfo` (it's name by default, but you can set name via `registratorName` function).
+As you can see, some expressions was wrapped by function `$devinfo()` (default name, but you can set it via `registratorName` option).
 This function returns first argument as is.
-But also associates (attach) second argument (meta info) to first argument. `WeakMap` is used for this.
+But associates (attach) second argument (meta data) to first argument. `WeakMap` is used for that.

-Meta info contains infomation about range in source wrapped expression in source (`loc` property).
-It also could store some additional infomation like map of object value ranges for object literals.
+Meta data contains infomation about wrapped expression range in source (`loc` property).
+It can store additional infomation in some cases, e.g. map of object value ranges for object literals.

-As code instrumentation pollute original source plugin adds source map to result.
-This means you'll see original source in browser developer tools instead of instrumented.
+Since instrumentation corrupt original code plugin adds source map to result.
+It means you'll see original source in browser's developer tools instead of instrumented.

 It also process `.html` files to inject required API to global scope, and adds reference to those API to `basisjs-config` if any found.